The Infestation Hypothesis: Plot

 Leonard and Priya, who has returned to India, continue their relationship with dinner dates via Skype.
 The romantic atmosphere annoys Sheldon, who then hangs out with Penny in her apartment.
 Sheldon sits in Penny's new chair and compliments it, but when he learns that she found it on the street becomes paranoid about getting "chair lice" as he has mysophobia.
 He unsuccessfully attempts to get her to remove the chair.
-He even talks Amy (Mayim Bialik) into talking to Penny about the chair.
+He even talks Amy into talking to Penny about the chair.
 Penny is upset and claims Sheldon is "manipulating" Amy; Amy quickly apologizes and sits in the chair.
 Something in the chair bites her and the girls run from the apartment; with Penny swearing Amy to secrecy.
-Later, Howard (Simon Helberg) and Raj (Kunal Nayyar) discover the chair outside the building and decide to bring it to Sheldon and Leonard's apartment so Raj does not have to sit on the floor.
+Later, Howard and Raj discover the chair outside the building and decide to bring it to Sheldon and Leonard's apartment so Raj does not have to sit on the floor.

 While discussing Leonard and Priya's long distance relationship, Howard suggests they engage in cybersex.
 During their next date, Leonard and Priya begin to take their clothes off, but the screen freezes as Priya is about to remove her shirt.
 Howard later finds a pair of mechanical mouths that simulate kissing: when one person puts their lips on one mouth, the other mouth copies the movements.
 Leonard is reluctant to use the device, especially after Howard and Raj demonstrate using it.
 Later, Leonard begins to talk dirty to Priya before realizing that her parents are there, listening to the conversation.